 Pennsylvania's licensure policy is similar to New Jersey's, but with a few key differences.
 For example, rather than apply for a vendor license, affiliate marketers operating under a CPA model in Pennsylvania must apply to be a "registered" gaming services provider.
 This differs from New Jersey's vendor application in that it includes a background investigation.
 If the affiliate operates on a Revenue Sharing model, it must become a "certified" gaming service provider.
 This is similar to New Jersey's ancillary license in that the application requires many details concerning the applicant's personal history.
 This certification application is much more arduous to complete than the registered gaming service provider application.
 Along with these applications come fees and a background check.

+Pennsylvania has only recently begun online legal gambling operations so we do not yet know how its regulators will treat affiliate compliance issues.
 Because Pennsylvania based large portions of its policy on New Jersey's successful approach, we expect to see, eventually, a similar approach to regulating marketers.